Abhishek0395/Content_Based_Image_Retrieval/README.md

 # Content_Based_Image_Retrieval

-Different state of the art Local patterns Patterns implemented and saved in the csvs cached our proposed pattern in AP.ipynb
+Different texture operator such as Local Binary Operator,Local Ternary Pattern,Local Tetra Pattern implemented and generated features saved in the csv.
+Our proposed mehtod was Local Penta Pattern which is implemented in